-We recognise the role that parents have played, and their future role, in education the children.
+We recognise the role that parents play, and their future role, in the education of their children.
 We do this through:

-- Having high quality discussions with parents/ carers during our induction process by individual EYFS tours for prospective parents, new parent tea and coffee event - Developing positive relationships with parents and carers to build a strong partnership in supporting their children's academic progress and wellbeing - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents/carers
+- having high quality discussions with parents/ carers during our induction process by individual EYFS tours for prospective parents, a new parent tea and coffee event and welcome meetings. - developing positive relationships with parents and carers to build a strong partnership in supporting their children's academic progress and wellbeing. - arranging a range of activities throughout the year that encourage collaboration between child, school and parents/carers.